Bioconductor/bioconductor.org/content/news/bioc_3_19_release.md

 packages, 30 workflows and 5 books.

-There are 80 new software packages, 10 new data experiment packages, 1 new annotation packages, no new workflows, 1 new book, and many updates and improvements to existing packages.
+There are 80 new software packages, 10 new data experiment packages, 5 new annotation packages, no new workflows, 1 new book, and many updates and improvements to existing packages.

-Bioconductor 3.19 is compatible with R 4.4, and is supported on Linux, 64-bit Windows, Intel 64-bit macOS 11 (Big Sur) or higher, macOS arm64 and linux arm64.
+Bioconductor 3.19 is compatible with R 4.4, and is supported on Linux, 64-bit Windows, Intel 64-bit macOS 11 (Big Sur) or higher, macOS arm64 and Linux arm64.
 This release will also include updated Bioconductor [Docker containers][2].

 Thank you to everyone for your contribution to Bioconductor